 Live Weight vs. Carcass Weight

-• Live Weight: Total weight before processing (approx. 1,200 lbs).
+- Live Weight: Total weight before processing, around 1,200 lbs.

-• Carcass Weight: Weight after slaughter (approx. 700 lbs).
+- Carcass Weight: Weight after slaughter, typically about 700 lbs.

 Dressing Percentage Calculation